SLT-World/SLBr/README.md

 Old Video: [Old SLBr in action](https://youtu.be/PtmDRjgwmHI)

 ## Others
+> [!NOTE]
+> All references to "Gemini" within this repository pertain exclusively to the [Gemini Protocol](https://geminiprotocol.net/), not the Google Gemini AI platform.

 > [!IMPORTANT]
 > The `SECRETS.cs` file is removed as private API keys are stored inside.
 To fix it, either: